react-static/react-static/docs/api.md

 Via suspense, the `useSiteData` hook asynchronously provides the results of the `getSiteData` function as defined in your `static.config.js`.

+If you are unable to use a hook in your component, you may also use the `SiteData` component or `withSiteData` HOC to access siteData, though we suggest refactoring to hooks for future releases.

 **static.config.js**

 ```javascript